Kompas Safety Group:

 On top of that, the FAFS course was done once a year.
 That way, participants kept their certification.
 However, that meant that participants were not engaged with the course content for most of the year.

-Suppose someone has to be resuscitated eleven months after the course.
+Suppose someone has to be resuscitated 11 months after the course.
 Most of the information has already faded away.
 We wanted to avoid that.

 The solution

-Kompas now uploads the content directly into aNewSpring and adds more functionalities for knowledge retention
+Upload content directly and add functionalities for knowledge retention

 Brainstorming together about the customer journey and learning experience

-Alright, so it’s off to a great start but Kompas wanted to innovate further and differentiate itself from competitors who also appeared to be using aNewSpring for their training.
+They were off to a great start but Kompas wanted to innovate further and differentiate themselves from competitors who also appeared to be using aNewSpring for their training.
 Roy (Customer Success Manager) and Stefan (Chief Customer Officer) therefore organised a workshop at Kompas to brainstorm on an ‘out of the box’ solution together.

 New insight: participants do not start the course